November 17, 2017

 3. Yes, manage stress.

 Exercise is good for this, too.
-Brisk walking, lifting weights, a kickboxing class — they all help blow off steam.
+Brisk walking, lifting weights, a kickboxing class: These and other types of exercise all help blow off steam.
 Yoga does wonders for calming the body and mind.

 It’s increasingly clear from recent scientific studies that sleep plays an important role in many aspects of our health, including our ability to shake off stress.
 Prevent these things from eroding your sleep, to get more rest and lower your stress level.